vfribeiro/RepData_PeerAssessment1/PA1_template.md

 There's total of **2304** missig values in the dataset, which is about **13%** of the total number of rows.

-A simple strategy would be fill in days / 5-minutes intervals with the average from all other days.
-Bellow, a new dataset is created using such strategy.
-A histogram, mean and mediam are presented.
+A simple strategy would be fill in NA's days / 5-minutes intervals with the average from all other days.
+Bellow, a new dataset is created using such strategy and then a histogram, mean and mediam are presented.

 ```r